Understanding Mexico's economic landscape via data transformations

 Key Takeaways

-• Banxico's January 2026 credit release shows money market spreads tightening, reflecting a shift in lending dynamics.
+• Banxico's February 2026 credit release shows money market spreads tightening, signaling a shift in lending conditions.

-• Household mortgage rates are still feeling the pinch, but there's a flicker of hope.
+• Household mortgage rates remain elevated, but there’s a glimmer of hope for affordability.

 • Rate premia show how market and bank funding costs move relative to the policy rate, indicating the efficiency of monetary transmission.